 Port Authority owns and maintains an extensive network of transit properties and facilities throughout Allegheny County.
 This includes:

 - Three busways: The 4.3-mile South Busway, the 9.1-mile Martin Luther King, Jr. East Busway and the 5-mile West Busway.

 - Park and Ride: Lots and garages are available throughout Allegheny County, with many located along busways and T lines.
 We offer 54 locations with more than 14,000 parking spaces.

 - Light Rail: The T is a 26.2-mile light rail system that runs from the North Shore and Downtown Pittsburgh through Pittsburgh's southern neighborhoods and many South Hills suburbs.

 - HOV Tunnel: The Wabash Tunnel provides a quick connection for motorists traveling between the Downtown/South Side area and the Route 51 corridor.

 - Monongahela Incline: The incline is a popular tourist attraction that also serves daily commuters.
 The upper station is in the city's Mt.
 Washington neighborhood and the lower station is located at Station Square, where riders may transfer to the T.

 Port Authority plays an increasingly significant role in economic development efforts and community vitality within Pittsburgh and throughout Allegheny County's communities.

 Our Downtown subway stations have benefited major employers seeking direct access to commuter transportation on weekdays and weekends.
-The areas surrounding Negley and East Liberty busway stations have also seen growth and revitalization.
+Along the East Busway, the areas surrounding Negley Station and East Liberty Station have also seen growth and revitalization.
 And more development proposals are emerging at other locations along our T lines.